awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

    + If you don't have SSL enabled on the external MySQL master database and don't have a client key and client certificate prepared, enable SSL on the MySQL database server and generate the required client key and client certificate\.
    + If SSL is enabled on the external master, supply a client key and certificate for the Aurora MySQL DB cluster\.
 If you don't have these, generate a new key and certificate for the Aurora MySQL DB cluster\.
 To sign the client certificate, you must have the certificate authority key that you used to configure SSL on the external MySQL master database\.

-   For more information, see [ Creating SSL Certificates and Keys Using openssl](https://dev.mysql.com/doc/refman/5.6/en/creating-ssl-files-using-openssl.html) in the MySQL documentation\.
+   For more information, see [ Creating SSL certificates and keys using openssl](https://dev.mysql.com/doc/refman/5.6/en/creating-ssl-files-using-openssl.html) in the MySQL documentation\.

    You need the certificate authority certificate, the client key, and the client certificate\.

 1. Connect to the Aurora MySQL DB cluster as the master user using SSL\.

-   For information about connecting to an Aurora MySQL DB cluster with SSL, see [Using SSL/TLS with Aurora MySQL DB Clusters](AuroraMySQL.Security.md#AuroraMySQL.Security.SSL)\.
+   For information about connecting to an Aurora MySQL DB cluster with SSL, see [Using SSL/TLS with Aurora MySQL DB clusters](AuroraMySQL.Security.md#AuroraMySQL.Security.SSL)\.

 1. Run the `mysql.rds_import_binlog_ssl_material` stored procedure to import the SSL information into the Aurora MySQL DB cluster\.